BlogoText/blogotext/README.md

   * Follow the few steps

 - Bugs
-  * Please, report any bugs to http://lehollandaisvolant.net/contact It will help me.
+  * Please, report any bugs to me using [my email](http://lehollandaisvolant.net/contact).
+It will help me.